Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here about our Disclaimer and Privacy Page.

-All you snack lovers (like myself) can rejoice with today’s hemp seed bars, which happen to be vegan and gluten free.
+All you snack lovers (like myself) can rejoice with today’s pumpkin hemp seed bars, which happen to be vegan and gluten free.

-You can prep these in advance to eat throughout the week – one of the best healthy snacks for meal prep!
+One of my favorite features is that you can prep these in advance to eat throughout the week – one of the best healthy snacks for meal prep!

-Why You’ll Love These Hemp Protein Bars
+Why You’ll Love Pumpkin Granola Bars with Hemp Seeds

 The whole family will love these hemp protein bars – they’re just so easy and tasty!

-- High in Protein – Three tablespoons of hemp seeds provide about 10 grams of plant protein, which is they they are one of my favorite vegetarian protein sources.
+• High in Protein – Three tablespoons of hemp seeds provide about 10 grams of plant protein, which is they they are one of my favorite vegetarian protein sources

 How to Use Hemp Seeds in Cooking